 Last but not least, one Reddit user created a solution, but it takes some technical know-how.
 So use caution, and give this link a try.

 Are you missing tracks in Google Music?
 Some might be on your music player but missing on the phone.
-This usually is just a glitch with the sync service, and a refresh will fix it.
+This usually is just a glitch with the sync service, and a refresh or resync will fix it.

 Songs Won’t Upload